stevegt/grid-cli/v2/doc/341-magic.md

 The decentralized Trie structure allows for rapid identification and routing of messages to appropriate handlers based on initial byte sequences.
-A handler is called with an io.Reader that provides the remaining bytes of the incoming message to the handler; the preceeding bytes are provided to the handler in a slice.
+A handler is called with an io.Reader that provides the remaining bytes of the incoming message to the handler; the preceding bytes are provided to the handler in a slice.
 The handler returns a promise containing an io.Reader that provides the next bytes in the sequence.
 The returned io.Reader provides bytes until the sequence is complete, at which point it returns io.EOF.
 The returned bytes are piped to the original caller via the same io.Reader that was returned by the handler.

+### Consideration

-XXX do we want the handler to also return a parsed data structure representing the message?
+Do we want the handler to also return a parsed data structure representing the message?